 In February 2007, the Company concluded a Memorandum of Understanding ("MOU") with Nunavut Tunngavik Inc. ("NTI") to allow the Company to explore certain Inuit Owned Lands ("IOLs") in the Back River area, Nunavut.
 The MOU contemplates the execution of an option agreement allowing the Company to earn a 100% interest in the property by completing a first year work program and by making annual work commitments and rental payments on the property.
-In addition, the option agreement will include a potential election by NTI to back-in to a working interest in a proposed mine development.
+During the nine months ended October 31, 2008, the Company determined not to proceed with the agreement contemplated by the MOU.